spyhunter99/installcert/README.md

 added, it has been refactored and reworked to be used as an embedded library.

-This will be published to maven central soon.
+This is published to maven central.

 ## What protocols are supported?